Skip to content

 ['evt_header', 'mdc', 'tof']

-To read part of file:
+To read a portion of the file:

 >>> some_digi = reader.arrays(n_blocks=1000)